Defense of Harbin

-The Defense of Harbin (哈尔滨保卫战 (哈爾濱保衛戰)) took place during the Japanese invasion of Manchuria in 1932.
-It was fought between the Republic of China and the Empire of Japan.
-The Japanese took the city only after a long battle in the freezing weather against the Chinese.
+The Defense of Harbin (哈尔滨保卫战 (哈爾濱保衛戰)) was a military conflict fought between the Republic of China and the Empire of Japan.
+It took place during the Japanese invasion of Manchuria in 1932 and ended with the Japanese taking the city after a long battle in freezing weather.

 Background

 After General Ma Zhanshan had been driven from Qiqihar by the Japanese in the Jiangqiao Campaign, he retreated northeast with his depleted forces and set up his headquarters at Hailun from which he attempted to continue to govern Heilongjiang Province.
 Colonel Kenji Doihara began negotiations with General Ma from his Special Service Office at Harbin, hoping to get him to defect to the new state of Manchukuo.
 Ma remained in an ambiguous position by continuing negotiations with the Japanese while he continued to support General Ding Chao.

 General Ding Chao had never approved of the puppet government set up in Jilin Province by the Kwantung Army under the nominal leadership of General Xi Qia of the Jilin Army.
 In November 1932, with Colonel Feng Zhanhai, he organized the “Jilin Provincial Anti-Japanese Government” to coordinate military resistance.
 Military and civil authorities in the province fractured into "New Jilin" adherents of the Xi Qia regime and loyalist "Old Jilin" elements in opposition to it, The former predominated near the capital, and the latter predominated in Harbin and the rugged hinterland to the north and the east.

 Over the next months, General Ma Zhanshan continued to support General Ding, and both generals maintained contact with Marshal Zhang Xueliang and Chiang Kai-shek, who gave them some limited assistance.
 In early January 1932, in an effort to force General Ma to terms, Doihara requested for General Xi Qia to advance with his "New Jilin Army" to take Harbin and then to advance in the direction of Ma's headquarters at Hailun.
 However, the forces of the Jilin Self-Defence Army, organized by General Ding and General Li Du at Harbin, were between General Xi Qia and Harbin.
 General Ding appealed to Harbin's Chinese residents to join his railway garrison regulars.

 When General Xi's New Jilin Army had advanced to Shuangcheng on 25 January, Marshal Zhang Xueliang instructed Generals Ma and Ding not stop negotiating.
 Fighting began on the morning of the 26th.
 Doihara had failed in his attempt to intimidate.
 Worse still, his ally General Xi had suffered a serious reverse at the hands of General Ding's forces.